opencv/opencv/modules/highgui/doc/user_interface.rst

 The function ``imshow`` displays an image in the specified window.
 If the window was created with the ``CV_WINDOW_AUTOSIZE`` flag, the image is shown with its original size.
 Otherwise, the image is scaled to fit the window.
 The function may scale the image, depending on its depth:

-*
-    If the image is 8-bit unsigned, it is displayed as is.
+    * If the image is 8-bit unsigned, it is displayed as is.

-*
-    If the image is 16-bit unsigned or 32-bit integer, the pixels are divided by 256.
+    * If the image is 16-bit unsigned or 32-bit integer, the pixels are divided by 256.
 That is, the value range [0,255*256] is mapped to [0,255].

-*
-    If the image is 32-bit floating-point, the pixel values are multiplied by 255.
+    * If the image is 32-bit floating-point, the pixel values are multiplied by 255.
 That is, the value range [0,1] is mapped to [0,255].

-.. index:: namedWindow

-.. _namedWindow:

 namedWindow
 ---------------
+Creates a window.

 .. ocv:function:: void namedWindow( const string& winname, int flags )

-    Creates a window.
+.. ocv:cfunction:: int cvNamedWindow( const char* name, int flags )
+.. ocv:pyoldfunction:: NamedWindow(name, flags=CV_WINDOW_AUTOSIZE)-> None

     :param name: Name of the window in the window caption that may be used as a window identifier.

     :param flags: Flags of the window.
 Currently the only supported flag is  ``CV_WINDOW_AUTOSIZE`` .
-If it is set, the window size is automatically adjusted to fit the displayed image (see  :ocv:func:`imshow` ), and you cannot change the window size manually.
+If this is set, the window size is automatically adjusted to fit the displayed image (see  :ocv:func:`imshow` ), and you cannot change the window size manually.

 The function ``namedWindow`` creates a window that can be used as a placeholder for images and trackbars.
 Created windows are referred to by their names.